5 ¶ Walk in wisdom toward those who are outside, redeeming the time. Colossians 4:5 (NKJV)

 By Bro.
 John L. Cash, “Country Preacher Dad”

 Dr. John L. Cash is the “Country Preacher Dad.”
-He was raised in Stuttgart, Arkansas, and has spent the last 26 years being a country preacher in the piney woods five miles south of the little town of Hickory, Mississippi.
-(On week days he works at a public school.)
-He and his lovely wife, Susan, and his sons, Spencer (age 20) and Seth (age 17) live in the parsonage next door to the Antioch Christian Church (where the Preacher received an application for AARP in the mail.)
-He would love to hear from you in an email sent to firstname.lastname@example.org.
+He was raised in Stuttgart, Arkansas, and is in the middle of his 25th year of being a country preacher in the piney woods five miles south of the little town of Hickory, Mississippi.
+He and his lovely wife, Susan, and his sons, Spencer (age 18) and Seth (age 15) live in the parsonage next door to the Antioch Christian Church (where the church-cats, Marvin and Sister, think that the Cashes have set up the Christmas tree solely for their entertainment).
+You should write him at email@example.com.